TokenLogic-com-au/aave-helpers/src/bridges/chainlink-ccip/README.md

 ### Overview
 The `AaveCcipGhoBridge` smart contract is a custom implementation designed to facilitate the bridging of GHO tokens between different blockchain networks using [Chainlink's Cross-Chain Interoperability Protocol (CCIP)](https://docs.chain.link/ccip).
-It enables token transfers between chains in a secure and decentralized manner by leveraging Chainlink's infrastructure.
+It enables GHO transfers between chains in a secure and decentralized manner by leveraging Chainlink's infrastructure.
 Here's an overview of its key features and components:

 ### Key Components
 1. **Router, LINK, GHO Addresses**: